sharvanc/Instagram/README.md

 # instagram

-A Simple Instagram Cclone App using Flutter.
+A Simple Instagram Clone App using Flutter.